aaronbloomfield/pdr/labs/lab01/index.md

 The machines in the lab room have two operating systems installed -- Windows and Linux (the Ubuntu distribution).
 You have accounts on each, although the passwords will be separate.
 You will need to reboot the computer into Linux -- to do this, do a regular reboot from Windows.
 Upon the reboot, after the Dell logo screen is shown, a boot loader screen will appear, allowing you to choose which operating system to load.
 There are a number of choices, but the one we are interested in is the Ubuntu choice (there are two -- ignore the 'safe mode' version).
 You will note that the default selection is Windows -- you will have to use the arrow keys to select the Ubuntu line, and then hit Enter.

 Once the login screen appears, you can log in.
 Be aware that it may take a full minute to log you into the machine.
-Linux has a number of *desktop environments* that one can choose from -- each of these has a different look-and-feel, in the same way that Windows is different from Mac OS X.  We are currently using Gnome (pronounced 'ga-nome', not 'nome').
-We may later see another one called KDE, and you will be able to choose whichever one you prefer more.
+Linux has a number of *desktop environments* that one can choose from -- each of these has a different look-and-feel, in the same way that Windows is different from Mac OS X.  We are currently using KDE.
+To load up a terminal window, click on the button that looks like the Windows start button, and type in "konsole" into the search box.

-In Gnome, you will notice that the task bar is at the top.
-There is a Firefox icon there that you can use to launch a web browser to log into Collab (https://collab.virginia.edu) and complete the lab.
-You will also need to load up a terminal window -- to do this, click on 'Applications' at the top, and select Accessories ->Terminal.

 When you are finished, you should log out (from the menu at the top, or you can hit Ctrl-Alt-Backspace), and reboot the computer (through the options menu at the bottom of the login screen).